-Two students are currently working on the following projects:
+Two students were working on the following projects:

 Tom Stevens: (faculty mentor - Bonnie K. Baxter, Westminster College)/Mercury Biogeochemistry in Great Salt Lake: The Role of Microorganisms in Methylation